Test Configuration Reference

 command: |

-result=$("${TEST_ENGINE}" run --rm "${TEST_IMAGE}" some-command)
+result=$(test_engine_run --rm "${TEST_IMAGE}" some-command)

-[[ "$result" == "expected" ]] || TEST_FAIL "Expected 'expected', got '$result'"
+[[ "$result" == "expected" ]] || test_fail "Expected 'expected', got '$result'"

-Known Issues
+Known Issues (Container Tests Only)

-Tests can specify known log patterns that should not cause the test to report an error (for which support is still unimplemented) or failure.
+Container tests can specify known log patterns that should not cause the test to report an error (for which support is still unimplemented) or failure.
 This helps distinguish between expected failures (tracked issues) and unexpected failures (new regressions), and detects when expected failures stop occurring.

 Add known_issues to any test to specify patterns matching expected failures: